softlayer/jumpgate/developer-guide.md

 ## Next Steps

-At this point, you have the basics of building a driver and it’s a matter of expanding the functionality.
+At this point, you have the basics of creating a driver.
+Now, it’s just a matter of expanding the functionality.
 Where you go next is up to you and what your goals are.
-Regardless of what you build next, here are a few things to help you to be more successful.
+Regardless of what you create next, here are a few things to help you to be more successful.

 * Use [Horizon](https://github.com/openstack/horizon) in debug mode to test your functionality.
 Horizon provides a good, standard GUI for interacting with OpenStack and will give you a list of target endpoints to prioritize when implementing your drivers.
 * If Horizon is too broad for you, you can also use the various CLI tools provided by Nova and other modules for the same purpose.
 Just add the `-debug` flag.